wesley-kring/Quaternary-Calculator-Group10/README.md

-/*
-Quaternary Calculator Group 10
+## Quaternary Calculator Group 10

 Jude, Carter, Wesley, and Alex

+## Tasks

+As a student, I would like to add, subtract multiply and divide in base 4 with a convenient user interface

+Ceating the user interface display - Alex (Hupe)

+Creating the user interface buttons - Jude

+Creating the logic for multiplying and dividing - Wesley

+Creating the logic for adding and subtracting - Carter

+## Meeting times:

-Meeting times: Wednesday 5pm
+Wednesday 5pm
-*/
+ - All members attended in person at Bracken Library to discuss the project, split up tasks and set up the repository